torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 Mailing list participation
 --------------------------

-Linux kernel uses mailing lists as the primary form of communication.
+GNU/Linux kernel uses mailing lists as the primary form of communication.
 Maintainers must be subscribed and follow the appropriate subsystem-wide mailing list.
 Either by subscribing to the whole list or using more modern, selective setup like